 Major coins like Bitcoin or Ethereum are easier to track.
 While altcoins or secure transactions on foreign exchanges may be impossible to uncover.
 Fortunately, smaller coins are generally less valuable and more volatile.

 For any questions about cryptocurrencies and divorce, it is best to speak to your family law attorney.
 At Tommalieh Law, we are prepared to represent you in your divorce and answer all of your crypto questions.
-Contact our Chicago family law attorneys today for your free case review.
+Contact our Orland Park family law attorneys today for your free case review.